focus-creative-games/hybridclr/README.md

 <br/>
 <br/>

-HybridCLR is the excellent work of **Code Philosophy** company.
-We hope to profoundly change the entire industry through our ingenuity and help game teams make better games.

 HybridCLR is a **almost perfect** full-platform native c# hot update solution for Unity with complete features, zero cost, high performance, and low memory**.

 HybridCLR expands the ability of il2cpp, making it change from pure [AOT](https://en.wikipedia.org/wiki/Ahead-of-time_compilation) runtime to 'AOT+Interpreter' hybrid runtime, and then natively supports dynamic loading of assembly , so that the games packaged based on il2cpp backend can be executed not only on the Android platform, but also on IOS, Consoles and other platforms that limit JIT efficiently in **AOT+interpreter** hybrid mode, completely supporting hot updates from the bottom layer.